dx-games-1339/ironbound/human-verified/docs_v30.md

 Each faction has its own visibility value for each object, but these values ​​always start from the object's initial visibility.
 Objects whose visibility to a faction exceeds 34% of their ceiling visibility value become "Known" to that faction.
 Objects whose visibility to a faction exceeds 70% of their ceiling visibility value become "Located" to that faction.

-When a POI is generated — either at world generation or when a new POI spawns dynamically — each zone object is assigned a **_discoverability_level**: an integer value in the range 0–4.
+When a POI is generated — either at world generation or when a new POI spawns dynamically — each zone object is assigned a **_discoverabilityLevel**: an integer value in the range 0–4.
 Faction visibility values are stored per object per faction and increase only through character actions.

-Objects are assigned their ceiling visibility as `100 + (100 * 2 ^ _discoverability_level)`.
+Objects are assigned their ceiling visibility as `100 + (100 * 2 ^ _discoverabilityLevel)`.

 Objects are assigned initial visibility as a random value in the interval between 0 and objects ceiling visibility.
 Therefore it is assumed that some objects will be located as soon as the faction will enter the Zone.
 These objects will be immediately interactable.